 The difference between the grocery store and the classroom, is that teachers in the classroom have the authority to make a positive change.
 There’s no need to panic or let the classroom degrade into an array of spitballs and hair-pulling.
 Music teachers can utilize one of their many skills, improvisation.

 During my first year, in those fateful minutes standing at the head of the line, I improvised.
-I sat down at the piano and made-up what would eventually be called (not-so-cleverly) the sound game.
-In essence, the sound game leads students through movements to accompany sounds on the piano, most of which are meant to review basic musical concepts.
+I sat down at the piano and made-up what would eventually be called (not-so-cleverly) the Sound Game.
+In essence, the sound game leads students through non-locomotor movements to accompany sounds on the piano.
+Most of the sounds are used to review basic musical concepts.